MecuriiTech/.github/profile/README.md

-## Hi there, welcome to Mecuritech.
+## Hi there, welcome to Mecurxitech.

-At MecuriTech, we are passionate about leveraging technology to drive innovation and create impactful solutions for our clients.
+At MecurxiTech, we are passionate about leveraging technology to drive innovation and create impactful solutions for our clients.

 <!--